 “Congratulations!
 You are one of our lucky winners for a week-long luxury vacation to the beautiful and sunny beaches of Puerto Vallarta.”

-If you receive a phone call, email or postcard like this, you may have just been targeted for a travel sweepstakes scam.
-Older adults are common targets since they have more disposable income and travel a lot-- but anyone can be a victim.
+If you receive a phone call, email, text, or flier like this, you may have just been targeted for a travel sweepstakes scam.
+Scammers often target older adults since they have more disposable income and travel a lot — but anyone can be a victim.

-So before you give up your credit card number, dial for reservations, or respond to an enticing email use extreme caution.
+Before you give out your credit card number, dial for reservations, or respond to an enticing email, use extreme caution.

-- You must make a purchase or send a "service fee" to receive the prize: Legitimate sweepstakes never require you to make a purchase or pay a fee to claim your prize.
-Never give your credit card or banking information over the phone.
-Never wire money or send checks or money orders to claim your prize.
+- Do you have to make a purchase or send a "service fee" to receive the prize?
+Legitimate sweepstakes never require you to make a purchase or pay a fee to claim your prize.
+Never give out your credit card or bank account number over the phone, or send wire transfer or money orders in order to claim a prize.

-- It's hard to tell who is giving you the prize: Sponsors of legitimate contests or sweepstakes clearly identify themselves.
-They also provide a number or address you can use to request removal from their mailing list.
+- Is it hard to tell who is giving you the prize?
+Sponsors of legitimate contests or sweepstakes clearly identify themselves.
+They also provide a phone number or address you can use to request removal from their mailing list.

-- Terms of the promotion are nowhere to be found: Legitimate contests and promotions include lots of disclaimers, terms and conditions--including the rules and odds of winning.
+- Are the terms of the promotion are nowhere to be found?
+Legitimate contests and promotions will include a lot of disclaimers, terms, and conditions, including rules and odds of winning.

-- It's a bulk rate postcard: It's a no-brainer, but if you truly won a big prize, you likely would not be notified by bulk rate mail.
+- Did you receive a bulk-rate postcard or flyer?
+It's a no-brainer, but if you truly won a big prize, you likely would not be notified by bulk-rate mail.

-- The promoter uses a well-known brand-name to add legitimacy: It's illegal for a promoter to misrepresent an affiliation with -- or endorsement by -- a government agency or other well-known organization or company.
+- Is the promoter using a well-known brand-name to add legitimacy?
+It's illegal for a promoter to misrepresent an affiliation with — or endorsement by — a government agency or other well-known organization, airline, cruise line, or other company.